Seagate/cortx-hare/rfc/5/README.md

 1. `fid` in the proposed Consul KV key `processes/<fid>` corresponds to the process fid (this guarantees that the key is unique within `processes/` prefix).
    - This means that the check script (health-check.sh) must know the fid of the processes it monitors.
-   - This is OK that the keys in the KV are not reader-friendly and don't expose the logical name of the mero process.
-The end user will need to look into [Consul services](https://www.consul.io/api/agent/service.html) to learn the state of the particular mero process.
+   - This is OK that the keys in the KV are not reader-friendly and don't expose the logical name of the motr process.
+The end user will need to look into [Consul services](https://www.consul.io/api/agent/service.html) to learn the state of the particular motr process.
 2. Checker script must check both value in Consul KV and `pgrep` the process.
 This is required to make sure that the value in KV is not obsolete.
 3. "online" status shown at the diagram is chosen for the sake of simplicity.
 The exhaustive list of the values to store can be seen in [4/KV](../4/README.md).